AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-39986-unable-to-place-order-in-admin-using-safari-browser-in-macos.md

 ---
-description: The MDVA-39986 patch fixes the issue where users are unable to place orders in the admin using the Safari browser on macOS.
-This patch is available when the Quality Patches Tool (QPT) 1.1.2 is installed.
-The patch ID is MDVA-39986.
-Please note that the issue was fixed in Adobe Commerce 2.4.3.
+title: "MDVA-39986: Unable to place orders in admin in Safari browser on macOS"
 labels: QPT patches,Quality Patches Tool,QPT,QPT 1.1.2,Magento Commerce 2.4.3,Adobe Commerce 2.4.3,JS error,on-premises,cloud infrastructure,2.4.2-p1,2.4.2-p2
-title: 'MDVA-39986: Unable to place orders in admin in Safari browser on macOS'
 ---

-# MDVA-39986: Unable to place orders in admin in Safari browser on macOS

 The MDVA-39986 patch fixes the issue where users are unable to place orders in the admin using the Safari browser on macOS.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.2 is installed.
 The patch ID is MDVA-39986.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.